19 Ponytail Hairstyles From Sleek to Statement

 The sleek low pony works for job interviews, formal dinners, weddings, and any occasion that calls for understated polish.
 A light-hold gel smoothed over the surface tames flyaways, and a fine mist of hairspray locks the smooth surface in place.
 This ponytail looks stunning on every texture — straight hair creates a mirror-like surface, while wavy and curly tails add organic texture below the sleek crown.

-2. The High Ponytail
+2. The Half-Up Ponytail

 3. The Bubble Ponytail